University of Pécs , Hungary

 Mr. Kyparisis Papadopoulos holds a BSc in Physics and an MSc in Nanosciences& Nanotechnology from the Aristotle University of Thessaloniki.
 Currently, he is a Ph.D. candidate in Physics, also at the Aristotle University of Thessaloniki.
 He is specialized in Sheet-to-Sheet and Roll-to-Roll printing processes of organic electronics for techniques such as slot-die coating, screen printing, and spin coating.
 His work is focused on the field of Printed Organic Light-Emitting Diodes (OLEDs).
 Also, Mr. Papadopoulos participates in a national R&I project about developing a methodology and printing processes for large-scale OLED devices (project code: T1EDK-01039).

-Great efforts in both academia and industry have been made toward the development of bendable lightings, such as light-emitting devices on substrates that can be flexed and stretched.
+Great efforts in both academia and industry have been made toward the development of bendable lighting, such as light-emitting devices on substrates that can be flexed and stretched.
 Organic Light-Emitting Diodes (OLEDs) are the perfect candidates for such applications.
 Design and synthesis of advanced polymeric emitting materials with appropriate electrical and optical properties are necessary for the realization of stable-performance OLEDs.
 Especially, yellow emissions can be applied to signaling applications, vehicle electronics, wearable electronics, etc. In this study, we focused on the characterization of a lab-scale polymer bearing bis(styryl)-anthracene moiety in terms of film-forming ability, emission characteristics, and color purity.
 The optical and photophysical properties of the solution-processable thin films were thoroughly studied via NIR-Vis-far UV Spectroscopic Ellipsometry (SE) and Photoluminescence (PL) respectively, whereas the structural characteristics were examined by Atomic Force Microscopy (AFM).
 Subsequently, yellow light OLED devices are fabricated by spin coating technique and characterized in terms of their electroluminescence properties and electrical characteristics.
-Finally, promising preliminary results on flexible OLEDs, using a slot die coating processes, are reported.
+Finally, promising preliminary results on flexible OLEDs, using slot die coating processes, are reported.

 Riga Technical University, Latvia